ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 This chapter introduce the back end class inheritance tree and class members first.
 Next, following the back end structure, adding individual class implementation in each section.
-There are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed here, and they will be explained on demand.
 At the end of this chapter, we will have a back end to compile llvm intermediate code into cpu0 assembly code.